caoymg/RecSys-Note/Deep model/graph embedding/notes on NGCF.md

 - R ∈ *RN* ×*M* is the user-item interaction matrix

-- 0 is all zero matrix
+- 0 is all zero matrix
 - A is the adjacency matrix
 - D is the diagonal degree matrix